 Note: Nutritional values may vary slightly depending on the specific type of fish and cooking method.

-Nutritionally, each of these fish are incredibly health and nutrient-dense foods.
-Mahi is a more lean option with less calories and fat, while still boasting essential vitamins and minerals.
-Meanwhile, Salmon is one of the best sources for omega-3 fatty acids that is amazing for skin, hair, heart, and brain health.
-Both of them are incredibly health sources of protein, when choosing wild-caught fish.
+Nutritionally, each of these fish is incredibly healthy and nutrient-dense food.
+Mahi is a leaner option with less calories and fat, while still boasting essential vitamins and minerals.
+Meanwhile, Salmon is one of the best sources of omega-3 fatty acids that is amazing for skin, hair, heart, and brain health.
+Both of them are incredibly healthy sources of protein when choosing wild-caught fish.

 Many people believe mahi tastes delicious due to its mild and slightly sweet flavor and light and flaky texture.
 It is complimented well with a variety of seasonings and sides.